TomH-22/Milestone-Project-3/README.md

 ![Google Sheet](assets/readme/sheet.png)

 ### **Personal Touch**
-Great emphasis was placed on user experience, and I felt it was important to provide the user with personalised feedback messages throughout the program's flow: this involved utilising the user's previously inputted name in f-string print reponses and so making the user feel less like they are interacting with a machine.
+Great emphasis was placed on user experience, and I felt it was important to provide the user with personalised feedback messages throughout the program's flow: this involved utilising the user's previously inputted name in f-string print responses and so making the user feel less like they are interacting with a machine.

 ### **Input Validation**
 Inputs are intelligently handled and validated in real-time.
 If inputs are not as expected, e.g. if the name contains spaces or numbers, the user is prompted to re-enter the data before being allowed to proceed.
 This is achieved using while-loops and conditionals.